ytoren/ytoren.github.io/README.md

 ### Hi There!

 This page is still under construction.
-You can find some of my work below or find me on [LinkedIn](https://linkedin.com/in/ytoren) / [twitter](https://www.twitter.com/BigEndianB).
+You can find some of my work below or find me on [LinkedIn](https://linkedin.com/in/ytoren) / [twitter](https://www.twitter.com/BigEndianB) or take a look at my [My CV](CV.html).

 # Projects